carpentries/instructor-training/02-models.md

 > *   Learner can present three faulty mental models drawn from their own experience.
 > *   Learner can create a multiple choice question with plausible distractors
 >     and explain the diagnostic power of each distractor.
+> *   Learner can identify whether a multiple-choice question is testing factual
+>     knowledge or a mental model.
 {: .objectives}

 To start our journey into educational psychology, we'll be looking at a theory